+If, on the contrary, the sound level meter is set with the multiple integration mode (MENU >>> Instrument >>> Measurement >>> Integration Mode: MULT), once the Tint time is over, the integrated levels will be set to zero and a new cycle of measurements starts.

-When integration mode is multiple (MENU >> Instrument >> Measurement >> Integration Mode: MULT), the integrated levels are cleared just before the beginning of each measurement cycle.
-The MONITOR function allows sending to the serial interface the integrated spectrum at intervals equal to the Tint time.
-Recording in Auto-Store mode allows to store on memory octave and third octave (if this option is installed) spectra together with the parameters displayed on the SLM screen at a rate corresponding to the Tint time.
+Recording in Auto-Store mode allows to store on memory octave and third octave spectra (in AVR mode) together with the parameters displayed on the SLM screen at a frequency equal to the Tint time.

-Press REC for 2 seconds at any time to store the displayed data.
-As soon as data are saved on memory, a screen will allow you to enter the recording title.
-Activating the single data recording, while in STOP mode, is first asked to choose between automatic (Auto-Store) or manual recording).

 To activate a cursor at any moment, press CURSOR.
 If you press it again, a second cursor will be activated; if pressed for the third time, both cursors will be activated in "tracking".
 Use the LEFT and RIGHT arrows on the keypad to shift the selected cursors to the desired position to detect the measured level and the nominal frequency of the selected band.
-Press CUR-SOR again to disable cursors.
-Please see the paragraph "USING THE CURSORS" on page 19.
+Press CURSOR again to disable cursors.
+When the cursors are visible, press and hold CURSOR down for more than 2 seconds to activate the calculation of the isophone curves, as described in the paragraph "Spectrum mode (by octave and third octave bands)" and Using cursors and isophone curves on page 24.